TAPR/TICC/README.md

 NOTE: Going forward, "main" branch is current development branch.
 Each release is in its own branch named with version number.

+See the CHANGES.md file for more details about versions.
+This is just a short summary:

-11 September 2025: New firmware version (beta) that adds/fixes:
+September 2025: New firmware version (beta) that adds/fixes:
 * Timestamps don't overflow for 68 years
 * Fix to bug in printing long timestamps (misplaced "-" sign)
 * Fully rework menu system with submenus and multiple command